oranbramble/Distributed-File-System/README.md

 </br> Once cloned, multiple different Command Line Interface windows must be openend, with each running a separate component of this system.
 This mimics the components running on separate machines.

 </br> One window will be used to run the `Controller`.
-In this window, use the following command:
+This must be run first before any other component, as they will all look to connect to the Controller on the `cport`.
+In a Command Line Interface window, use the following command:

 ```
 java Controller cport R timeout rebalance_period